Potluck Discussion: Angling Our Hoods, Reconsidering Long Thresholds, and Extreme Measures

 Trevor Connor 06:03

-serious.
-I’ve got handlebars in my garage that I bought in the 90s that I probably put on one of my bikes or another.
-I don’t think I bought a new set of handlebars and 20 years.
-So you’re asking me about this bar.
-I need somebody to explain to me what this trend is because I have not got up
+Well, I’m serious, I’ve got handlebars in my garage that I bought in the 90s that I probably put on one of my bikes or another.
+I don’t think I bought a new set of handlebars in 20 years.
+So you’re asking me about this trend – I need somebody to explain to me what this trend is because I have not caught up?

 Grant Holicky 06:33

-would have an answer on the aerodynamic piece.
-I really did.
+I thought Trevor would have an answer on the aerodynamic piece, I really did.
 I thought it’d be all about it.

 Trevor Connor 06:38